douglaswaugh/cv/cv-strucutre.md

-building systems using CQRS and Event Sourcing implementing automated build pipelines with teamcity and octopus pair programming breaking down work to incrementally deliver the maximum value in the shortest possible time
+building systems using CQRS and Event Sourcing implementing automated build pipelines with teamcity and octopus pair programming breaking down features to incrementally deliver the maximum value in the shortest possible time